honojs/website/content/docs/builtin-middleware/basic-auth.md

 # Basic Auth Middleware

 This middleware can apply Basic authentication to a specified path.
-Implementing Basic authentication with Cloudflare Workers or others is more complicated than it seems, but with this middleware, it's a snap.
+Implementing Basic authentication with Cloudflare Workers or others is more complicated than it seems, but with this middleware, it's a breeze.

+For more information about how the Basic auth scheme works under the hood, see the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme).

 ## Import